 • fibr a thread, string (e.g. fiber, neurofibroma)

-• fic: the same as fact (e.g. office, officious, efficient, deficit, efficacy, benefice, difficult, traffic, suffice, proficient, artifice, aficionado, maleficent)
+• fic: the same as fact (e.g. office, officious, efficient, deficit, efficacy, benefice, difficult, traffic, suffice, proficient, artifice, aficionado, maleficent, superficial)

 • fict: the same as fact (e.g. fiction, fictive)